Towards Optimally Efficient Search with Deep Learning for Large-Scale MIMO Systems: Deep Learning Accelerated Heuristic Best-First Search

 \subsection{Training Strategy}

-It is clear that the training strategy is to minimize the average error between the estimated heuristic and the optimal heuristic.
-To achieve this goal, we first introduce the following theorem regarding the optimal heuristic.

-\begin{theorem} With the optimal heuristic, the $f$-costs of the nodes on the shortest path of each sub-tree are all equal to the cumulative cost of the deepest node on that path. \end{theorem} \begin{proof} Suppose that $\bm{x}^k_\phi \rightarrow \bm{x}^m_\phi$ ($0 \leq k \leq m$) is the shortest path on the sub-tree of $\bm{x}^k_\phi$, then
+It is clear that the training strategy is to minimize the average error between the estimated heuristic and the optimal one.
+To achieve this goal, we first know that with the optimal heuristic, the $f$-costs of the nodes on the shortest path of each sub-tree are all equal to the cumulative cost of the deepest node on that path.
+This can be easily proven according to the definition of the optimal heuristic.
+Following this point, one straightforward training strategy is to minimize the average $\ell_2$ loss